dandigangi/simple-express-mongodb-crud-api/readme.md

 # Simple Express MongoDB Crud API

 Wrote this on my own time to intro persistence and database using MongoDB to the software engineering bootcamp I teach at.
 Extends previous lessons on server side using Node/Express.
 Local Mongo Community Edition (not Atlas) database seeding using `./data/companies.json`.
+See `./server.js` for main code.

 ### Setup

-Create local DB using compass.
+Create local DB using Mongo Compass.
 Ours is called Job Ninja but you can change the `.env` to whatever you'd like.
 Otherwise standard `npm install` followed by `npm start`.
 Uses `nodemon` to run server and restart on changes.

 ### Endpoints